lana-techn/lana-docs/README.md

 ## About Me

-I'm **Muhammad Maulana Firdaussyah**, a passionate Fullstack Web Developer and Accounting Information Systems student at Universitas Teknologi Digital Indonesia (UTDI).
+I'm **Using Dev** (Muhammad Maulana Firdaussyah), a passionate Fullstack Web Developer and Accounting Information Systems student at Universitas Teknologi Digital Indonesia (UTDI).
 With 1.5+ years of experience as a Student Developer at GDSC and GDG on Campus Widyatama, I specialize in React, Next.js, JavaScript, Tailwind CSS, and AI/ML integration.

 ## Tech Stack